 Any student who believes a sexual offense may have occurred is strongly encouraged to report the matter promptly and to preserve any evidence for use in any criminal investigation.
 Maintain clothing, sheets, towels or other items that may contain DNA, hair or fluids.
-Immediately after an assault, avoid bathing, showering, douching, or going to the bathroom if possible.
+Immediately after an assault, a victim is encouraged to avoid bathing, showering, douching, or going to the bathroom, if possible.
 This is the most effective way to ensure that a complete investigation is possible and that, if a criminal assault occurred, it can be effectively prosecuted.
-Reports should be made immediately to the Office of Campus Safety and Security and the office of the dean of students.
-Resident students should also report any sexual offenses to the most readily available hall director or resident assistant.
+Reports should be made immediately to the Office of Campus Safety and Security and the office of the Dean of Students.
+Resident students should also report any sexual offenses to the most readily available hall director, resident assistant, or other trusted official .
 Students and employees also have the option to notify the area police department regardless of any other action taken or anticipated on campus.
 Student affairs and security personnel are available to assist in reporting to the police.

-Reports of incidents of sexual misconduct may be made to any Dominican university employee.
+Reports of incidents of sexual misconduct may be made to any Dominican University Campus Security Authority.
 These individuals are also resources for counseling.
 Dominican University's goal is to preserve privacy and offer support and assistance to victims of sexual assault.
 All possible options for handling the incident will be discussed and staff will take no action without the victim's consent (unless the victim is a minor) or a clear threat to the community exists.
-Dominican University has a long-standing commitment to upholding the rights and responsibilities of all members of its community.
+Dominican University has a longstanding commitment to upholding the rights and responsibilities of all members of its community.
 Each member of the community must feel free to study, work and live in an environment free from harassment and physical or psychological harm.
 Consequently, all forms of sexual misconduct, both forcible and non-forcible, are unlawful and strictly prohibited at Dominican University.
 The university's goal is to actively educate in order to prevent sexual misconduct and to inform the community of the services available should cases of sexual misconduct occur.
 Sanctions available to be imposed through university conduct proceedings after a finding of responsibility range from a reprimand to expulsion from the university.
 Programs have included but are not limited to: "Drunk Sex or Date Rape" presented by Brett Sokolow, NCHERM; Resident Assistant training, called "Crisis Situations" - covering sexual assault response; Freshmen Orientation program, "Sex Signals"; and 'Sex in the Commons" a student led information night on dating and sex.
 In addition, Dominican University sponsors IMPACT, a women's self-defense class, offered on campus 3 times a year.

-Dominican University's Sexual Misconduct Policy can be found in the 2009-2010 Student Handbook and Planner on pages 22 & 23, or online at:
+Dominican University's Sexual Misconduct Policy can be found in the 2011-2012 Student Handbook and Planner on pages 23 & 24, or online at: